mozilla/addons-frontend/README.md

 Start developing against a hosted API like this:

 ```
-yarn amo:dev
+npm run amo:dev
 ```

 This configures the proxy to use `https://addons-dev.allizom.org` for API data.
 This command is the most common way to develop new frontend features.
 See the table of commands up above for similar ways to run the server.

-To use a [local API server running in Docker](https://addons-server.readthedocs.io/en/latest/topics/install/index.html), you can use the `yarn amo` command.
+To use a [local API server running in Docker](https://addons-server.readthedocs.io/en/latest/topics/install/index.html), you can use the `npm run amo` command.
 However, this is currently not working.
 See [issue-7196][].

 Authentication will work when initiated from addons-frontend and will persist to addons-server but it will not work when logging in from an addons-server page.
 See [mozilla/addons-server#4684](https://github.com/mozilla/addons-server/issues/4684) for more information on fixing this.

 ### Local configuration

-If you need to override any settings while running `yarn amo`, `yarn amo:dev`, or `yarn amo:stage`, first create a local config file named exactly like this:
+If you need to override any settings while running `npm run amo`, `npm run amo:dev`, or `npm run amo:stage`, first create a local config file named exactly like this:

     touch config/local-development.js